 Ingredient Notes

-- Melted unsalted butter: Adds moisture and structure to the crust.
+- Melted unsalted butter: To form the crust.
+Adds moisture and structure to the pie crust.

-- Eggs: Help the cheesecake set properly and provide structure.
+- Large eggs: Help the cheesecake set properly and provide structure.

 Step 1 | Room temperature ingredients

-In a food processor, pulse graham crackers with sugar, ground cinnamon, and salt.
-Then drizzle melted butter until moist crumbs form.
-Transfer to a 9 by 13 inch baking pan and press to form a compact crust.
-Pre-bake at 350 degrees F for 10 minutes.
+In a food processor, pulse graham crackers with granulated sugar, ground cinnamon and salt.
+Then drizzle melted butter, and continue pulsing until moist.
+Transfer to a 9×13 inch baking pan (lined with parchment paper with overhang) and press to form a compact crust.
+Pre-bake the crust for 10 minutes.
+Remove from the oven and let it cool.
+Reduce oven temperature to 325 degrees F.

 Step 3 | Make the cheesecake filling

-Scoop out a little bit less than half the batter onto another bowl, and mix in the pumpkin puree plus all the aromatic spices.
+Make the pumpkin cheesecake mixture: Scoop out a little bit less than half the prepared cheesecake batter onto another bowl.
+Then, mix in the pumpkin puree plus all ground spices.

-Pour the regular cheesecake batter onto the pre-baked crust and smooth it out with an offset spatula.
-Then carefully dollop the pumpkin cheesecake mixture over, and form swirls.
+Pour the regular cheesecake batter onto the pre-baked graham cracker crust and smooth out the surface.
+Then, carefully dollop the pumpkin cheesecake mixture over and form swirls using a knife.

-Bake at 325 degrees F for 40 to 45 minutes until almost set.
-The borders should be set, but the center should be slightly jiggly when gently shaken.
+Bake at 325 F for 40 to 45 minutes until almost set.
+The borders should be set, but the center should be slightly wobbly when gently shaken.
 It will continue setting as it cools down.

-Run a knife around the edges to loosen it up to prevent further cracks.
-Let it cool completely in the pan.
-Then refrigerate, covered, for at least 6 to 8 hours or overnight.
-To serve, cut into squares.
+As soon as it’s out of the oven, run a knife around the edges to loosen it up to prevent surface cracks as it cools.
+Let the pumpkin cheesecake bars cool completely in the pan on your kitchen counter.
+Once cooled, loosely cover and refrigerate for at least 8 hours or overnight.
+Cut into squares and enjoy!

 Storage: Leftovers will keep well in the fridge for up to 5 days.

-Here’s how to freeze: Let cool completely.
-If desired, cut into squares, cover, and freeze for up to 3 months.
-Thaw in the refrigerator overnight or for a few minutes on the counter.
+Freezing: Freeze for up to 3 months.
+Thaw in the refrigerator overnight or for about 1-2 hours on the counter

 Recipe FAQs

 No. Fresh puree tends to have too much moisture.
-Use canned pumpkin puree (NOT pumpkin pie mix) for this recipe.
+Use canned 100 percent pumpkin puree (NOT “pumpkin pie mix”) for this recipe.
+I use Libby’s brand.

-No need.
-They take only 40-45 minutes to bake because it’s not as thick as a classic cheesecake, so there’s very little risk of it cracking.
-You may get a few small cracks, but nothing major.
+Because they are not as thick as a classic cheesecake, they take only 40-45 minutes to bake, so there’s very little risk of it cracking.
+You may get a few very small cracks, but nothing major.

-The sides should be set and the center should be a little bit jiggly when you gently shake the pan.
+The edges should be fully set and the center should be a bit wobbly or jiggly when you gently shake the pan.
 It will continue to set as it cools down.

 I’d love to hear from you!
 If you loved my recipe, please consider leaving a 5-star rating and a comment down below.
 Sign up for my newsletter and follow along on Instagram, Facebook, or Pinterest